peter-kish/gloot/README.md

 ### Minimal Prototree

-Prototrees are defined as JSON resources.
-The prototree is defined as a JSON object representing the root prototype.
+Prototrees are defined as JSON resources in which the tree is defined as a JSON object representing the root prototype.
 Prototypes consist of two JSON objects (both are optional):
-1. `prototypes` - Contains the child prototypes
+1. `prototypes` - Contains the child (derived) prototypes.
-2. `properties` - Contains the prototype properties
+2. `properties` - Contains the prototype properties.

 Below is an example of a minimal prototree in JSON format:
 ```javascript